-Thank you for your interest in the products and services of the SPINNER brand.
-This document informs you in detail about the data that SPINNER GmbH collects during your visit to our website and how we process this information.
+SPINNER GmbH thanks you for visiting this website and for your interest in the products and services of the SPINNER brand.
+This document informs you in detail about which data SPINNER GmbH captures when you visit our website and how we protect and process this information.

 - Controller and data protection officer